Jeank98/Jeank98/README.md

 </p>

 ### 👋🏽 Hi, I’m Jean
-- 📊💻 I’m an Industrial Engineer interested in Data Science and Web Development
+- 📊💻 I’m an Industrial Engineer interested in Data Science
 - 🛠 I’m currently learning Data Science skills
 - 🔎 I’m looking to collaborate on different projects that help me to grow up in this fantastic industry!